music-non-stop/music_non_stop/README.md

 ### Test environment

-Testing was performed on the following devices
+Manual testing was performed on the following devices.
+No automatic tests were executed.

 - x
 - y

 ### Responsiveness